“Without F4J I might never have seen my son again.”

 Is there a free service or helpline I can use?

 Because we are in court most days, and because of limited resources and the high volume of enquiries we receive, all emails are responded to by way of an automatic email detailing our services.
 Regrettably we are unable to respond to all individual enquiries.
 F4J is also not a charity and receives no government funding.
-We rely entirely on your donations to fund our campaign for fathers’ rights.
+We rely entirely on your donations to fund our campaign.
 However, our long-term aim is to secure funding for a 24/7 free lifeline and help service within the next few years.

 What sort of advice do I receive?

 We provide personal support and advice based on our unrivalled experience of the family justice system over the last 18 years.
 We are fathers who have been through the system and won.
-Whilst there are no easy solutions, our unrivalled track record is one of successfully assisting fathers, grandparents and other relatives re-establish relationships with their children and grandchildren.
+Whilst there are no easy solutions, our unrivaled track record is one of successfully assisting fathers, grandparents and other relatives re-establish relationships with their children and grandchildren.

 Can I speak to somebody about getting quick advice?